srupslurp/srupslurp/README.md

 - i am 80% of the time starring at my laptop screen on pony town and the other 20% either offtab or away from my keyboard..so w2i at all times or i wont see your messages bc im way to lazy to backread mssgs

-- you can find my strawpage below. it provides more infomation about me/fandoms and other things and all that jazz but majority of it is ALREADY here so read this if you cant be bothered!
+- you can find my strawpage below. it provides more infomation about me/fandoms and other things and all that stuff.,.,.,

 STRAWPAGE(S)!!